Geron (GERN) Barclays 28th Annual Global Healthcare Conference summary

 RYTELO, a first-in-class telomerase inhibitor, targets the disease clone in MDS and MF, leading to durable responses and improved survival metrics.

-Demonstrated long-term benefits in MDS, including overall survival and progression-free survival, with landmark analysis beyond 40 months.
+Demonstrated long-term benefits in overall survival, progression-free survival, and reduced conversion to leukemia in landmark analyses beyond 40 months.

-Cytopenia associated with RYTELO is predictable, manageable, and correlates with robust response, serving as a clinical biomarker.
+Cytopenia associated with RYTELO is predictable, manageable, and serves as a clinical biomarker for response, increasing physician confidence.

-RYTELO’s mechanism of action is distinct from ESAs and HMAs, addressing the underlying malignant cells rather than just symptoms.
+RYTELO's mechanism of action is distinct from ESAs and HMAs, working on the underlying disease rather than just symptoms.

 Latest events from Geron